citrusworx/WebEngine/docs/juice/juice-navigation-runtime.md

 1. Detect whether the viewport is mobile or desktop
 2. Hide desktop nav types on mobile
-3. Show mobile trigger nav types on mobile
+3. Show mobile toggle nav types on mobile
 4. Open and close the corresponding sidebar nav

 On desktop: